mozilla-services/metlog-psutils/README.rst

 provides details about network connections, memory usage, cpu usage and even some thread details.

+This plugin works best on Linux.
+Running the plugin under OSX will skip some functionality and will require root privileges.

 More information about how Mozilla Services is using Metlog (including what is being used for a router and what endpoints are in use / planning to be used) can be found on the relevant `spec page